RIAPS/riaps-integration/riaps-bbbruntime/README.md

 3) Run the update script.

 ```
-sudo apt-get update
-sudo apt-get install 'riaps-*' 2>&1 | tee install-riaps-update-bbb.log
+./riaps_install_bbb.sh 2>&1 | tee install-riaps-update-bbb.log
 ```

 > Note:  The user configuration files (riaps.conf and riaps-log.conf) are preserved when a new version of riaps-pycom is installed.
 If you want to reset to the basic configuration, then delete the /etc/riaps.conf and /etc/riaps-log.conf and reinstall riaps-pycom.
 Also, all files are linked such that pycom can still load these files from /usr/local/riaps/etc/, so no change in code is required.

+> Note for v1.1.16 users:  The platform move from RIAPS v1.1.15 or RIAPS v1.1.16 are breaking builds,  in step 3 use the ```riaps_update_bbb_v1_1_16.sh``` script to make sure deprecated packages and old configuration files are removed.

 # Helpful Hints

 1. If you try 'scp' or 'ssh' and receive the following message, remove the '~/.ssh/known_host' file and try again.

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@